 Ready to hit the road again after our month long stay, our next destination was another Entegra get together at the FMCA Rally In The Valley in Chandler, AZ Although we enjoyed it, it didn’t seem to be as well organized as other rallies we have been to so we probably won’t do another FMCA Rally anytime in the near future.

 After the rally we headed north to Williams, AZ where we took day trips to the Grand Canyon and Sedona.
 Little did we know that it was Spring Break so it was mobbed everywhere making it not so enjoyable.
 In Winslow, we were “standing on the corner” made famous in the song “Take It Easy” by the Eagles, toured the rim of Meteor Crater, walked trails at Sunset Crater and explored Walnut Canyon.
 Route 66 brought us to the spectacular Petrified Forest and vividly colored Painted Desert!

 Crossing into New Mexico, we spent a week in Albuquerque where we explored the Balloon Museum, visited Old Albuquerque and drove by several locations from the TV hit series, Breaking Bad.
-We hope to return someday to catch the Albuquerque Balloon Festival!
+We hope to return someday to catch the Albuquerque Balloon Fiesta!

 Several more stops brought us to Lewisville, TX where we enjoyed a very spacious, quiet waterfront site at Hickory Creek State Park.
 From there we trekked our way to the Crater of Diamonds State Park in Murfeesboro, AR where we met up with our RV-A-GoGo friends.
 Although we crawled around in the dirt digging for diamonds for several hours, it was all for naught – none of us hit pay dirt!